HeatherAnne85/RoadUserPathways/README.md

   <img src="Example_polygons_trimming_filtering.jpg"  width=60% height=60%>
 </p>

+In the figure, the orange dashed trajectory will be filtered from the dataset because it starts within the blue polygon.
+The dashed sections of the red trajectory will be removed to ensure comparability.

 ## Parameters
 | Command-line Options      | Default value   | Description |
 | ---                       | ---             | --- |